What to Expect With a Semen Analysis

 - Concentration: The concentration result indicates how many sperm there are.
 Typically a normal sperm count is at at least 15 million sperm per milliliter of semen.

 - Motility: The motility result indicates how your sperm are moving.
 Specifically, the test will evaluate how many sperm are moving and how well they move.

 - Morphology: The morphology result is assessing what your sperm look like because the size and shape affect how well they can fertilize an egg.

 - Volume: How much semen was able to be produced for a sample.

 - pH Level: Your pH level is the level acidity found in your semen.
 This is important because an abnormal pH can affect the sperm health and motility.

 - Liquefaction Timing: How long does your semen sample take before it becomes liquid.

-- Fructose Level: This is tested if there are no sperm found in your semen analysis to determine if there is an obstruction.
+- Fructose Level: This is tested if there is no sperm found in your semen analysis to determine if there is an obstruction.

 At Fertility Centers of New England, our goal is to optimize all aspects of a patient’s overall health in order to have the best possible chance of conceiving.
 If you are seeking more information on a semen analysis or what to expect with a semen analysis, please contact us today!